13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Best Lavender Fields in North and West Texas

-Now that we have covered Central and South Texas it is time to move up to the north as well as to west Texas to explore some of the Lavender Fields in the area!
+Now that we have covered Central and South Texas, it is time to move up to the north, as well as to West Texas, to explore some of the Lavender Fields in the area!

 Lavender Ridge Farms

 This farm is the perfect place for you to spend a spring afternoon.
 Start your exploration by walking through many of their gardens and lavender fields.
-You can cut your own lavender bushel if they are ready for cutting.
+You can cut your own lavender bush if they are ready for cutting.

-With an outdoor seating area for their cafe, this is the perfect place to enjoy a lavender incorporated meal or a hot tea.
+With an outdoor seating area for their cafe, this is the perfect place to enjoy a lavender-incorporated meal or a hot tea.

 My favorite is the Lavender Honey Chicken Salad and their famous Lavender Lemon Gooey Butter Cake.

-Rockin H Lavender Farm
+Rockin’ H Lavender Farm

 Thistle Dew Lavender